Five takeaways from the final weekend before the election

 On Saturday afternoon, Mr Obama held a rally across the street from the University of Pittsburgh with Senate nominee John Fetterman, as well as congressional candidates Summer Lee and Chris DeLuzio, who are running for open seats.
 Democrats have fretted about Mr Fetterman ever since he suffered a stroke in May and he at times struggled to answer questions during his debate with Republican Senate nominee and television physician Dr Oz.

-But Mr Obama came to Mr Fetterman’s defense during his Pittsburgh rally.
+But Mr Obama came to Mr Fetterman’s defence during his Pittsburgh rally.

 “John’s stroke did not change who he is, it did not change what he cares about, it did’t change his values, his heart, his fight,” he said.
 “It didn’t change who he will represent when he gets to the United States Senate.
 He’ll represent you, and that’s what you deserve.”